watterson park header image

 Above photos are from recent coyote sightings on Conaem Drive.

-Courtesy of Councilman Phil Johnson.
+Courtesy of former Councilman Phil Johnson.

 Homestead Exemption: What is it?